jasonfaeq/Steam-Statistics/README.md

 ## Queries

-- The SQL queries used for generating visualizations in Power BI are in `SQL/queries.sql`.
+- The SQL queries used for generating visualizations in Power BI are also in the repo.

 ## Contact